 Those with Mercury in combination with Neptune possess a powerful imagination.
 The mind’s sensitivity and receptivity are fully enhanced, and there is often an interest in the spiritual and the occult.
 Furthermore, there is a deep appreciation of art, music, and beauty.
 In general, anything which uplifts the mental capacities is favored along with fictional writing, especially of the magical and mystical kind.
 Mercury-Neptune is learning the “art” of communication on many levels – learning how to communicate a symbolic world that is difficult for many minds to reach, and this can be through literary pursuits such as fiction, poetry, or soulful subjects.

-The Mercury-Neptune individual is also overcoming emotional complexes and sensitivity around the area of communication.
+Those with this aspect are also overcoming emotional complexes and sensitivity around the area of communication.
 The mind can be distracted from the ability to focus or concentrate by its constant need to escape.
 Listening can be difficult, especially if they are not interested in the subject or the person.
 At times, thinking may seem vague and unclear.
-Also, learning difficulties can sometimes be indicated, speech and hearing problems, dyslexia and other related conditions which may refer to confused or disorganized thinking.
+Also, learning difficulties can sometimes be indicated, speech and hearing problems, dyslexia, and other related conditions which may refer to confused or disorganized thinking.

 Fantasies are no substitute for living” they are the fruits of the spirit which fall to him who pays his tribute to life.
 The shirker experiences nothing but his own morbid fear, and it yields him no meaning.

 Individuals with this aspect may even deny the unconscious exists.
-There will be a deep fear of anything spiritual, psychological and what the person may call irrational.
+There will be a deep fear of anything spiritual, psychological, and what the person may call irrational.
 The intellect may be used to combat Neptune.
-The truth can be distorted in this area and the individual holds on desperately to what can only be perceived as logic.
-This type of individual may accuse others of being gullible and wishy-washy fools for indulging in the Neptunian world of dreams, fantasy, art, music or the whole of the imaginable realm.
+The truth can be distorted in this area and they hold on desperately to what can only be perceived as logic.
+Such types may accuse others of being gullible and wishy-washy fools for indulging in the Neptunian world of dreams, fantasy, art, music, or the whole of the imaginable realm.
 Mercury-Neptune could be best exemplified by the fact that there is an ocean of information out there, a great vastness, the mind can easily get lost in supercharged subjects as it relates to things unknowable, but something deeply felt.